 I say, decide what you want to do first and then build from there.
 If it isn’t even a job anyone has heard of before, so what, invent it and then do it, that’s essentially all anything ever was in the first place.
 Someone made something up or did it out of necessity and then it became their job.

 Now here’s where the archaic education system is mandatory.
 If you want to be a doctor or lawyer or accountant, most, if not all businesses/establishments require a specific college degree.
 If you want a career like that where you know it’s a prerequisite, there’s really no other choice, it doesn’t matter how much experience you have.

-So with the mandatory formal education exception out of the way, here’s the bottom line; experience is the very best education anyone can get.
-So, if what you want to do won’t require a bunch of red tape, what are you waiting for?
+So with the mandatory formal education exception out of the way, here’s the bottom line: experience is the very best education anyone can get.
+If what you want to do won’t require a bunch of red tape, what are you waiting for?
 Just start doing it.